jviray/buidl-box/README.md

 # Introduction

-BUDIL is a minimalistic development box (boilerplate) for building Ethereum apps.
+BUIDL is a minimalistic development box (boilerplate) for building Ethereum apps.
 It uses [Next.js](https://nextjs.org/), a lightweight framework for React.

 ## What does "BUIDL" mean?